 In November of 1895, the family moved to Bothwell, Ontario when Dr. Bell, took over the medical practice of Dr. Conx.
 The family moved back to Merlin in the summer of 1898 and Dr. Bell became the Medical Officer of Health for the area.
 In 1905, Dr. Bell went back to school in Edinburgh, Scotland and obtained his L.R.C.P.

 Dr. Bell hosted a Liberal rally on the front lawn of his residence in Merlin on the 23rd of August, 1911.
-The rally was well attended.
+The rally was well attended by the public.
 The Hon.
-Mackenzie King, the future Prime Minister of Canada and the Minister of Labor at the time attended and gave a rousing speech.
+Mackenzie King, the Minister of Labor and the future Prime Minister of Canada attended the event and gave a rousing speech.

 Dr. Bell retired in 1936.
-He died in London on the 9th of February, 1938 and he was buried at the Pardoville Cemetery in Raleigh Township.
-His wife Elizabeth died later that same year, on the 7th of October, while living in Blenheim, Ontario.
+He died in London on the 9th of February, 1938.
+He was buried at the Pardoville Cemetery in Raleigh Township.
+His wife Elizabeth died later that same year, on the 7th of October, while living in Blenheim.
 She was buried beside her husband.

 His son, Charles Bell, attended the University of Western Ontario and graduated M.D. in 1911.
 Dr. Charles Bell practiced in Lion’s Head, Ontario.
 He enlisted in the Canadian Army on the 9th of June, 1915 and served in the Medical Corp as a surgeon.
 After his military service he re-located to the Windsor area.